frankyeh/Practicum/gui_cli.md

 ---

-### • Interface and Command History (WK1)
-The command history function records GUI operations and turns them into reusable command scripts.
-It helps automate workflows and ensures reproducible processing.

-### • Fiber Data Hub (WK1)
+### • Interface and Fiber Data Hub (WK1)
-The Fiber Data Hub is a cloud platform providing instant access to over 37,000 preprocessed brain fiber datasets.
-It includes data from major studies like HCP, ABCD, and OpenNeuro, allowing researchers to explore brain connectivity without handling preprocessing.
+The new **Command History** feature records GUI actions and converts them into reusable command-line scripts, making it easy to reproduce and automate workflows.
+The **Fiber Data Hub** provides instant access to over **37,000 preprocessed brain fiber datasets**, including HCP, ABCD, and OpenNeuro.
+The hub is hosted independently on GitHub and accessible via API, allowing users to explore brain connectivity without manual preprocessing.

 ### • Minimal Preprocessing Pipeline (WK2)
-Covers the recommended preprocessing steps for diffusion MRI data to prepare it for tractography, focusing on simplicity and compatibility with DSI Studio.
+This session introduces key diffusion MRI acquisition settings, and how they influence reconstruction and analysis.
+We’ll then walk through a minimal preprocessing pipeline that converts raw data (DICOM or NIfTI) into analysis-ready **.sz files** using either the **GUI batch processor** or **command-line tools**.
+The pipeline emphasizes simplicity and compatibility, making it suitable for a wide range of datasets, including both human and animal studies.

-### • Fiber Tracking Basics (WK2)
+### • Fiber Tracking (WK3)
-Introduces new metrics like **tract-to-voxel ratio** and **seed-to-voxel ratio**, which improve how tracts are counted and interpreted during fiber tracking.

-### • Tractography on T1w/T2w/CT Images (WK3)
-Tractography can now be applied to structural images by registering them to diffusion space.
-This feature helps integrate clinical imaging with tractography analysis.

-### • New Population-Averaged Templates (WK3)
-Newly generated average brain templates offer better spatial normalization and group comparisons across subjects.

-### • Tract-to-Region Connectome (WK3)
-This method maps specific white matter tracts to brain regions, providing more anatomical detail than traditional region-to-region connectomes.
+This session presents updated tracking metrics, including tract-to-voxel and seed-to-voxel ratios, which improve interpretation of tract counts.
+We'll introduce the Tract-to-Region Connectome, which links tracts to specific anatomical regions, offering finer resolution than region-to-region matrices.
+The session also covers how to use different region types—volume ROIs, surface-based regions, and atlas-defined labels—for fiber tracking and filtering.
+New features enable tractography on structural images aligned to diffusion space, and updated average templates support improved spatial normalization in group studies.

 ### • Differential and Correlational Tractography (WK4)
-These tools detect changes or correlations in white matter tracts across different groups or conditions, supporting studies in neurology, psychiatry, and brain development.
+This session covers statistical tools for detecting group differences and correlations in white matter tracts. **Differential tractography** identifies regions with significant changes, while **correlational tractography** maps associations with variables like age, symptoms, or cognitive scores.
+These methods support applications in neurology, psychiatry, and developmental neuroscience by linking tract-level findings to clinical or behavioral measures.

 ---